umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/scheduling_algorithms.md

 ```

 ## Latest Deadline First (LDF) for Multi-Node

-The Latest Deadline First (LDF) algorithm schedules tasks based on the latest deadlines.
-It aims to delay task execution as much as possible while still meeting deadlines, to allow more urgent tasks to execute first.
-Assume a system with 3 nodes, Node 1 starts with Task 1.
-Upon completion, if Node 2 and Node 3 are free, Task 2 and Task 3 can start simultaneously on different nodes, minimizing their laxity as they are now the most critical tasks available.
-Task 4 can start on any node that becomes free first, preferably the one that finishes Task 2 to keep the flow of dependencies smooth.
-Task 5 and Task 6 would then be allocated based on their completion of dependencies.
+The LDF scheduling for multi node can be understood with an example as follows.Assume a system with 3 nodes, node 1 starts with task 1.
+Upon completion, if node 2 and node 3 are free, task 2 and task 3 can start simultaneously on different nodes, minimizing their laxity as they are now the most critical tasks available.
+Task 4 can start on any node that becomes free first, preferably the one that finishes task 2 to keep the flow of dependencies smooth.
+Task 5 and 6 would then be allocated based on their completion of dependencies.

 ### Usage